Manderby/NALib/doc/Readme.txt

 The naming scheme guides you:

+--- MAKE, FILL, INIT and CLEAR ---
 - naMakeXXX:    Returns the struct as a value.
 Only very basic structs (pod) will provide such functions.
 - naFillXXX:    Expects the first argument to be a pointer to the struct.
                 Again, only basic structs (pod) will offer such functions.
 - naInitXXX:    Expects a pointer to an existing struct in memory.
+That pointer is expected to point at a non-initialized struct and will now be initialized.
 Returns the pointer again.
 - naClearXXX:   Expects a pointer to a struct which shall be cleared.
 Is used both by pod and non-pod structs.

+--- NEW and DELETE ---
 - naNewXXX:     Starting with NALib version 10, certain structs like NAPointer have been restricted to be managed by the runtime system.
 These structs do not provide naInitXXX_functions but naNewXXX- functions instead.
+- naNew:        The plain naNew function allocates enough space for the given type.
+Must use NA_RUNTIME_TYPE in order to work.
+- naDelete:     Deletes the given pointer which previously has been created using an naNewXXX function.

+--- CREATE, RETAIN and RELEASE ---
 - naCreateXXX:  Starting with NALib version 18, certain structs have reference counting built in.
 After creation, you shall use naRetainXXX and naReleaseXXX.
+- naRetainXXX:  Adds 1 to the reference count of the struct.
+- naReleaseXXX: Subtracts 1 from the reference count of the struct.
+If zero is reached, the struct will automatically be destroyed.

+Structs usually must be initialized before being able to use them and must be destroyed when not needed anymore.
+As NALib is a C library, there are no constructors or destructors like in typical OOP languages and consequently, such initialization must be done manually by the programmer.

 Simple structs like NAPos are very basic structs and are generally called pod (plain old data).
-Such structs do not need special care when creating or deleting them.
-But more complex structs do.

-Complex structs must be initialized before being able to use them and must be destroyed when not needed anymore.
-As NALib is a C library, there are no constructors or destructors like in typical OOP languages and consequently, such initialization must be done manually by the programmer.

-In NALib, construction-functions always start with naInitXXX and desctruction- functions always start with naClearXXX.
+Such often provide an naMakeXXX or naFillXXX functions and sometimes need a corresponding naClearXXX function.
+See the specific API for more information.

-naInitXXX-functions usually assume the given struct to be uninitialized and will overwrite all values.
+For more complex structs, the construction-functions usually are called naInitXXX, naNewXXX or naCreateXXX.
+The corresponding destruction function again is called naClearXXX.
+The naInitXXX-functions usually assume the given struct to be uninitialized and will overwrite all values.
+The naNewXXX functions use the runtime of NALib to allocate enough space and the naCreateXXX functions do the allocation in their own way.

-naClearXXX-functions expect a pointer to an initialized struct and will perform all necessary destructions.
+The naClearXXX-functions expect a pointer to an initialized struct and will perform all necessary destructions.
 Beware that naClearXXX will only erase the contents but not the pointer itself.

-The struct itself must always be allocated outside of the naInitXXX function.
-According to the functions listed in section 2.1, you have the following scenarios:
+When using naInitXXX functions, the struct itself must always be allocated outside of the naInitXXX function.

+Considering creation and deletion, you can think of the following scenarios:

 A) Use the pointer to an existing struct:
 NAArray myarray;
 naInitArray(&myarray);
 naClearArray(&myarray);

 B) Allocate with malloc, naMalloc or naAlloc and delete with free or naFree:
 NAArray* myarray1;